 There’s a lot to love about summertime.
-Warm weather, longer days, fun events and weekend trips.
-But let’s be real — one of the best parts of summertime (or anytime, for that matter) is the food.
-We’re currently reaching midsummer, meaning seasonal produce is at its flavorful peak.
-What better time to utilize some of those fresh veggies than in the form of home-cooked meals?
+Warm weather, longer days, fun events, and weekend trips.
+But let’s be real — One of the best parts of summertime (or anytime, for that matter) is the food.
+Now that Memorial Day is behind us, we’re ready for seasonally-inspired home-cooked meals showcasing the season’s best veggies.
 If there was ever a “right” time to whip up some vegetarian dishes, we say summer would be it.
-Try out one of these vegetarian summer recipes this week, and celebrate summer the best way possible: with delicious, tasty bites.
+Try out one of these vegetarian summer recipes, and celebrate summer the best way possible: with delicious, tasty bites.

 Fries are a vegetarian-friendly side dish.
-But because they’re made with white potatoes, it’s better to treat them as a guilty pleasure than a regular meal staple.
-The trick to making them less unhealthy is to swap white potatoes for sweet potatoes, a much healthier option that still packs the crunch and satisfaction of standard fries.
-Sweet potatoes are a great source for both vitamin C and vitamin A. They also provide manganese, which helps promote collagen production for healthy skin.
+But because they’re made with white potatoes, it’s smarter to treat them as a guilty pleasure than a regular meal staple.
+The trick to making them healthier is to swap white potatoes for sweet potatoes, a more nutrient-rich alternative that still packs the crunch and satisfaction of standard fries.
+Sweet potatoes are also a great source for both Vitamin C and Vitamin A. And they also provide manganese, which helps promote collagen production for healthy skin.
 Plus, they’re full of antioxidants.
 Oh, and they taste great.
-You won’t miss french fries once you try these.
+You won’t miss french fries once you try these sweet potato fries.
 We promise.

 This is one of those recipes that could turn even the most stubborn meat-lover into a veggie-eating convert.
 It’s hearty enough to be a meal on its own, but it can also work as a side dish.
 Either way, the combination of quinoa, black beans and corn make for a filling, flavorful dish.
 We love that it utilizes corn, the most summery vegetable of them all (with tomatoes coming in a close second).